wlsf82/protractor-and-webrtc/README.md

 With Protractor, tests are executed against web applications running in real browsers, interacting with it as users would.

 WebRTC stands from Web Real Time Communication.
-It is an open source project to enable rea ltime communication of audio, video and data in native and web apps, and it is very important to test such applications in an end-to-end way, to ensure that it works to the end users.
+It is an open source project to enable realtime communication of audio, video and data in native and web apps, and it is very important to test such applications in an end-to-end way, to ensure that it works to the end users.

-Creating end-to-end tests for real time communication apps is not exactly the same as it is for other kind of applications, where all the tests can run in a single instance of browser.
+Creating end-to-end tests for real time communication apps is not exactly the same as it is for other kind of web applications, where all the tests can run in a single instance of browser.

-When talking about WebRTC apps, we need to keep in mind that the core of such application is communication, and this means that clients in two or more browsers will be interacting with each other using the app, so, automated tests needs to ensure that the correct behavior is happening for real use cases.
+When talking about WebRTC apps we need to keep in mind that the core of such application is communication, and this means that clients in two or more browsers will be interacting with each other using the app, so, automated tests needs to ensure that the correct behavior is happening for real use cases.

 ## Motivation

-I work with software testing automation using the Protractor framework for almost 3 years, and now that I'm using this framework professionally for testing WebRTC applications, I thought would be nice to share some learnings with the software community.
+I work with software test automation using the Protractor framework for almost 3 years, and now that I'm using this framework professionally for testing WebRTC applications, I thought would be nice to share some learnings with the software community.

 This project was created during Easter holidays and I hope it will be useful for software engineers developing WebRTC applications.